kris098e/4.-semester/4. semester/operativstystemer/Problems/problems 4 and 5.md

 The lightweight process maps user-level threads to kernel-threads, so the kernel does only know about the kernel-level threads.

 it does not make sense to have more kernel-threads than user-space threads, because user-level threads are mapped to kernel-threads.
-It does however make sense the other way around
+It does however make sense the other way around.
+This is because we can have user threads doing some software while waiting for a kernel-thread.

-5. Describe the actions taken by a kernel to context-switch between kernellevel threads. save fx. the program counter, such that the other thread knows where to start
+5. Describe the actions taken by a kernel to context-switch between kernel-level threads. save fx. the program counter, such that the other thread knows where to start, save stack and registers.

 6. What resources are used when a thread is created?
 How do they differ from those used when a process is created?
 More lightweight to make a new thread, as a process needs its own memory and more, the thread needs only to create a new stack for this.
 The threads **controll block** is much smaller.
 This is the major part